-The Company and its subsidiary corporations have issued financial guarantees to banks for borrowings of its subsidiary corporations and the joint-venture company.
+The Company and certain subsidiary corporation have issued financial guarantees to banks for borrowings of its subsidiary corporations and the joint-venture company.
 These guarantees are subject to the impairment requirements of SFRS(I) 9.
-The Company and its subsidiary corporations do not expect significant credit losses arising from these guarantees.
+The Company and its subsidiary corporation do not expect significant credit losses arising from these guarantees.